Azzam-Alhussain/Azzam-Alhussain/README.md

 ## I'm a Ph.D.
 Candidate, Engineer, and a Researcher !!

-- 🔭 I’m currently working on Hardware acceleration for Computer Vision algorithms
+- 🔭 I’m currently working on AI Hardware acceleration for Computer Vision algorithms
-- 👯 I’m looking to collaborate with other students and researchers from around the world
+- 👨‍💻 I’m looking to collaborate with other students and researchers from around the world
-- 🥅 2024 Goals: Work on efficient Medical Imaging and ADAS applications on the edge
+- 🥅 2024 Goals: Graduate & work on efficient Medical Imaging and ADAS applications on the edge
 - ⚡ Interest: Edge AI with HW/SW Co-design for efficient DNNs